zyncinc/public/README.md

 ## createZyncPlayer

 Creates a Zync player that can play either FairPlay content or non DRM content.
 If no `license key url` and `FairPlay certificate` is provided, the player defaults to the `Zync FairPlay license and ceritficate`.
+The Zync player supports multiple audio tracks and subtitles.

 ### Example - FairPlay